If a loved one has died during the coronavirus pandemic

 What can help

-If you’re supporting your child in these incredibly difficult circumstances, it’s helpful to:
+If you’re supporting your child in these incredibly difficult circumstances, below are some things that can help.

-- acknowledge with them just how painful this is, and how unfair it might feel that they didn’t get to say goodbye in-person
+Acknowledge their painAcknowledge with them just how painful this is, and how unfair it might feel that they didn’t get to say goodbye in person.

-- think with them about other ways they could say goodbye.
-This might be lighting a candle, letting off balloons, saying a prayer or poem, writing a letter, planting a flower or tree, or visiting the grave or another special place
+Think how to say goodbyeThink with them about other ways they could say goodbye.
+This might be lighting a candle, letting off balloons, saying a prayer or poem, writing a letter, planting a flower or tree, or visiting the grave or another special place.

-- let them know that it’s okay to feel however they feel, whether that’s sad, overwhelmed, angry, worried or something else – and that there’s no right or wrong way to grieve
+Validate their feelingsLet them know that it’s okay to feel however they feel, whether that’s sad, overwhelmed, angry, worried or something else – and that there’s no right or wrong way to grieve.

 The lockdown restrictions also mean that funerals are not happening as they normally would.
 This can include only immediate family or friends being able to attend, people in vulnerable groups being unable to attend, and those at the funeral being expected to follow social distancing guidelines.